EWU’s Early Warning System (EWS)

 The Early Warning System and Retention

-Each term, we look at retention rates for students who have cases opened.
-We compare students who responded to outreach (“Outreach Support”) vs students who do not respond (“No Response to Outreach”) and therefore do not receive support.
+Each term, we look at retention rates for students who have Early Warning cases opened by faculty or others.
+We compare students who responded to outreach (“Outreach Support Given”) vs students who did not respond (“No Response to Outreach”) and therefore do not receive support.

 We see higher retention rates for those students receiving support than those who did not respond.
 Our next steps are seeing how we can increase the number of students who respond to this outreach.